LuckySevyn/Inquisitio/README.md

                                 ╚═╝╚═╝  ╚═══╝ ╚══▀▀═╝  ╚═════╝ ╚═╝╚══════╝╚═╝   ╚═╝   ╚═╝ ╚═════╝  by LuckSevyn
 ```
 ## Overview
 **Inquisitio** is a tool that I designed to gather comprehensive system information from a Windows machine.
-The script collects details such as OS version, user accounts, network configuration, firewall settings, running services, scheduled tasks, and much more.
-It outputs all collected information into a neatly formatted log file named `Inquisitio.txt`, which is saved in the same directory where the script is executed.
+The tool collects details such as OS version, user accounts, network configuration, firewall settings, running services, scheduled tasks, and much more.
+It outputs all collected information into a neatly formatted log file named `Inquisitio.txt`, which is saved in the same directory where the tool is executed.

 ## Features
 - Displays a custom banner before running the system commands.